matthew-ritch/matthewritch.com/_posts/2025-08-27-WDD Static.md

 tags: [web development, nginx, digitalocean, static site, dirtbag]
 ---

+# Purpose

 I like simple web pages.
 The simplest web pages are raw, static HTML files served over the internet.

+1. Learn to host a static webpage under your own domain name on your own server
+2. Gain web deployment skills:
+    - working with remote servers
+    - registering a domain name and configuring your domain name service
+    - simple SSL setup
+    - basic Nginx configuration

+Once you have learned these basics, you can move on to learning about dynamic site hosting.
+For now, let's start simple.

+# Static HTML

 Raw files are written directly in HTML and contain all the necessary information to display a web page.
 Static pages do not change based on user input and will always display the same content.